Mespyr/Taro/test/README.md

   - The next section describes a union called the `FloatPasser` which helps push floating point numbers onto the stack.
 Floating points cannot be cast to a `void*`, so we use the union to read the floating point as an integer and cast that as a `void*`.
 This allows us to indirectly cast between `void*` and `float/double`.

-  - `OCH_stack` is the global stack that the program runs from and is initialized as an array of `void*`.
+  - `STACK` is the global stack that the program runs from and is initialized as an array of `void*`.
 This means that values on the stack have a size limit of 8 bytes, meaning structs have to be pushed onto the stack via pointer.
 When values are pushed onto the stack, they are cast to `void*` or passed through the `FloatPasser`.

-  - `OCH_top` is the index to the top of the stack.
+  - `SP` is the stack pointer.
 It always points 1 ahead from the top value of the stack.
-When `OCH_top` equals 0, there is nothing on the stack.
-To push something onto the stack, you first set `OCH_stack[OCH_top]` to a value, and then increment `OCH_top`.
-This can be simplified down to `OCH_stack[OCH_top++] = ...`, which does everything in one line.
-To pop off a value from the stack, you first decrement `OCH_top`, and then take the value from `OCH_stack[OCH_top]`.
-This can be simplified down to `OCH_stack[--OCH_top]` if you are trying to get the value from the top of the stack.
-If you are just trying to remove the top value without doing anything else with it, just saying `OCH_top--` works.
+When `SP` points to the beginning of `STACK`.
+To push something onto the stack, you first set `*SP` to a value, and then increment `SP`.
+To pop off a value from the stack, you first decrement `SP`, and then take the value from `*SP`.If you are just trying to remove the top value without doing anything else with it, just saying `SP--` works.

 - **Types**: This section describes all the user-defined types in Ochre.